ManonWaals/assignments/Python.md

 ##Method
 In this assignment we were able to find [data](https://github.com/ManonWaals/assignments/blob/master/Python.md#data) about both the unemployment rate in the Netherlands as well as data from Google trends.
 For the unemployment rate we gathered data from Statistics Netherlands (CBS).
 For the Google trends we decided to pick 6 words that we think are related with either unemployment or finding a new job.
 After acquiring the data we calculated an average index of the 6 words we picked.
 All words got an equal weight.
 After plotting the average index we made a graph with both the unemployment rate and the index.
 To find whether we can predict the unemployment rate in the Netherlands using data from Google trends, we plot the data from both the unemployment rate and the Google trends to see whether the data has a comparable trend.
 Then we try to figure out whether we are able to not only compare the historic trends, but also see if we can use the historic data to predict the future.
 We do this by regressing the Google trends on the unemployment and using these coefficients to predict the future. **(??)**
+**_add method for long term predictions_**

 ##Answer
+We are indeed able to predict the unemployment rate in the Netherlands using data from Google trends when looking at the short term future.
+**_add long term predictions answer_**

 ##Main assumptions
 * We assume that the words we pick from Google trends are the most important words people search for.